 Origin of make-or-break

-Idioms and Phrases with make or break
+Other Idioms and Phrases with make-or-break

 Cause either total success or total ruin, as in This assignment will make or break her as a reporter.
 This rhyming expression, first recorded in Charles Dickens's Barnaby Rudge (1840), has largely replaced the much older (16th-century) alliterative synonym make or mar, at least in America.